AtsushiSakai/PythonRobotics/docs/modules/path_planning/cubic_spline/cubic_spline_main.rst

 2D cubic spline
 ~~~~~~~~~~~~~~~~~~~

-Using the 1D spline path, x positions needs to be mono-increasing.
+X positions needs to be mono-increasing for 1D cubic spline.

-So, it cannot be used for path planning.
+So, it cannot be used for 2D path planning.

-A sample code for cubic path planning.
+2D cubic spline uses two 1D cubic splines based on path distance from the start point for each dimension x and y.

-This code generates a curvature continuous path based on x-y waypoints with cubic spline.
+This can generate a curvature continuous path based on x-y waypoints.

 Heading angle of each point can be calculated analytically by: